FofaInfo/Awesome-FOFA/Basic scenario/A Comprehensive Guide to Threat Intelligence Discovery Using FOFA.md

 ## Scenario

 *    **Knowing the organization, Seeking the latest live IOC assets**（Our focus is finding certain APT group's IOC assets to perform asset discovery.
 For example, by targeting the OceanLous (also known as APT32, SeaLotus) group, we retrieve the most up-to-date active IOC assets associated with the group.）
-*    **Knowing the IOC, Seeking the latest live asset of the corresponding organization with Network Mapping**（If it is an IP of an unknown organization, skip directly to step two to confirm the organizational affiliation.
+*    **Knowing the IOC, conduct line-expansion to find the latest surviving assets of the organization corresponding to this IOC**（If it is an IP of an unknown organization, skip directly to step two to confirm the organizational affiliation.
 If the organization can be identified, then directly confirm the relevant information of the organization; if it is an unknown organization or the organization has not been named, conduct the extension directly.）

 ![image.png](https://github.com/FofaInfo/Awesome-FOFA/blob/442962de5c33479b313d4971cf377f432ba60152/Storage/Comprehensive_Guide/1737450073141.png)